-These studies do, however, have their limitations.
-The Liberia data had a very low survey completion rate with evidence of non-random attrition (Aggarwal et al., 2022).
-The Kenya study focused only on households with either a pregnant woman or a mother with children below four years old in one county (Janssens et al., 2021).
+These fixed-effect studies do, however, also have limitations.
+The Liberia data had a low survey completion rate and evidence of a non-random attrition (Aggarwal et al., 2022).
+The Kenya study focused only on households with pregnant women or mothers with children below four years old in one county (Janssens et al., 2021).
 Ethiopia never went into a complete lockdown, and the study covers only Addis Ababa (Hirvonen et al., 2021).
 Finally, the Nigeria study could only examine the immediate effect of the lockdown and used a limited set of food insecurity questions (Amare et al., 2021).

-Given the mixed findings and limitations in data and estimation methods in the prior literature, our study makes four main contributions.
-First, we use a country-wide panel data with household fixed effects model that allows us to compare household food insecurity during lockdowns to the periods with the lifting of lockdowns.
-Moreover, the second lockdown coincided with a drought (Atamanov et al., 2022)(Claus, maybe add the World Bank source that you saw) which allows us to understand whether a weather shock compounds on the effect of the lockdown.
-Second, we examine both short- and medium-run effects of lockdowns to understand the persistence of the impact of lockdowns in the months following their lifting.
-Third, we examine how the coping mechanisms typically employed by households to handle idiosyncratic shocks perform in the face of repeated systemic shocks.
-Detailed data on coping mechanisms, such as employment, remittance, assistance from family, government assistance, assistance from NGOs, number of household members, and agricultural strategies allows us to understand how households attempted to cope with the effect of lockdowns.
-Finally, rather than relying on reported lockdowns like in prior studies, we use additional data on the stringency of lockdowns and Google mobility data to conduct robustness checks of our analysis.
+Given the mixed findings and the limitations in data and estimation methods in the prior literature, our study makes four main contributions.
+First, we use country-wide panel data with household fixed-effect models—which allows us to control for unobservable household characteristics—to compare household food insecurity across almost 1½ years of varying restriction levels.
+Second, we estimate short- and medium-run effects of lockdowns to understand the persistence of the impact of lockdowns in the months following their lifting.
+Moreover, the second lockdown coincided with a prolonged dry spell, which allows us to investigate whether a weather shock compounds the effect of the lockdown (Atamanov et al., 2022).
+Third, we examine how the coping mechanisms households typically employ to handle idiosyncratic shocks perform in the face of repeated systemic shocks.
+Finally, rather than relying solely on reported lockdowns like in prior studies, we use additional data on the stringency of lockdowns and Google mobility data to conduct robustness checks of our analysis.

-We use Food and Agriculture Organization’s (FAO) eight-question food insecurity experience scale (FIES) to measure food insecurity.
-We find that food insecurity significantly increased during the lockdowns.
+Using Food and Agriculture Organization’s (FAO) eight-question food insecurity experience scale (FIES) to measure food insecurity, we find that food insecurity significantly increased during the lockdowns.
 The point estimates are large, with an increase of 25 percentage points for any food insecurity during the first lockdown compared to the period with no lockdowns.
-Even more concerningly, the worst forms of food insecurity such as skipping meals and going without eating the whole day doubled and tripled in size respectively relative to non-lockdown periods.
+Even more concerningly, the worst forms of food insecurity, such as skipping meals and going without eating the whole day, doubled and tripled in size, respectively, relative to non-lockdown periods.

 We also find that lockdowns have a substantial medium-term impact, with food insecurity 12 percentage points higher two to three months after the first lockdown was lifted.
 The medium-term impact was even higher following the second lockdown, with a 22 percentage points increase in any form of food insecurity three months after the second lockdown had been lifted.
 The difference in the medium-run impact between the two lockdowns suggests that the drought compounded the negative effect of the lockdown.